Wingman4l7/relisterine/README.md

 	python relisterine.py

 If there are no listings that need to be renewed, it will output that message and complete.

-It is most useful when scheduled to run via cron / Windows Task Scheduler / etc.
 The way it is written, it should not leave any spawned console or browser windows open upon successful completion.

+It is most useful when scheduled to run via cron / Windows Task Scheduler / etc.  If run via a scheduler, you may need to change the `config.read()` line to be an abolute path instead of a relative path, for it to work properly.

 ### Config File ###
 Simply add in your Craigslist username and password to the config file, and you should be good to go!